ahmedalhulaibi/flatfile/README.md

 - [x] Slice, Array support AKA Emulate [COBOL occurs clause](https://www.ibm.com/support/knowledgecenter/en/SS6SG3_4.2.0/com.ibm.entcobol.doc_4.2/PGandLR/tasks/tptbl03.htm)

 ## TODO:
+- [ ] Offset feature to support reading long lines of data.

+    if record exceeds a maximum buffer size, a partial unmarshal can be done on the next read, the rest of the data can be unmarshalled into the same instance by passing in a position offset

 - [ ] Flat File abstraction
 - [ ] Support for conditional unmarshal

-      if field(pos,len) == "text" do unmarshal else skip
+    if field(pos,len) == "text" do unmarshal else skip.

+    This is useful for flat files where there are multiple record layouts within the same file.

 - [ ] Byte and Rune support using type override.

-These are aliases for uint8 and int32 respectively. uint8 and int32 are parsed as actual numbers not taking the byte value of the data read in.
+    These are aliases for uint8 and int32 respectively. uint8 and int32 are currenlt parsed as actual numbers not the byte value of the data read in.

 # Usage